dannyseo517/KPIAdmin/README.md

 ## Technology

-ReactJS
+ReactJS <br />
-Redux for managing state
+Redux for managing state <br />
-JWT + Redux for authentication and persisting login through pages using sessionStorage Fetch to post to backend
+JWT + Redux for authentication and persisting login through pages using sessionStorage <br />
+Fetch to post to backend <br />
-Express for server
+Express for server <br />
-Webpack to bundle relevent modules
+Webpack to bundle relevent modules <br />
-React Route to handle routing and private/public pages.
+React Route to handle routing and private/public pages <br />
-Node for backend
+Node for backend <br />